{user_name}

 Quote:

-Donation of over €1,000 to the Waldkindergarten Volkach
+Donation of over €1,000 to the Forest Kindergarten Volkach

-Donation of over €1,000 to the Waldkindergarten Volkach
+Donation of over €1,000 to the Forest Kindergarten Volkach

-The engineering firm Glaser donates €1,000 to the Waldkindergarten Volkach to promote creativity and a connection with nature. ➔ Learn more now!
+The engineering firm Glaser donates €1,000 to the Forest Kindergarten Volkach to promote creativity and a connection to nature. ➔ Learn more now!

 View

-Donation of over €1,000 to the Waldkindergarten Volkach
+Donation of over €1,000 to the Forest Kindergarten Volkach

 Last Friday the engineering firm Glaser surprised us with a donation of €1,000 to the Förderverein Waldkindergarten Volkach.
 Managing director Johannes Glaser and his team were on site to present the symbolic check.

-The company from Nordheim stands for technological progress and places great importance on creative approaches and individuality.
-During a tour of the facility in the middle of the forest, Johannes Glaser commented: “In a small child's imagination everything is still possible.
+The company from Nordheim stands for technical progress and places great value on creative approaches and individuality.
+During a tour of the facility in the middle of the forest, Johannes Glaser said: "In a toddler's imagination everything is still possible.
 As an adult, what remains is what kindergarten, school and parents have allowed.
-Instead of pressure to perform, children should have the freedom to develop their creativity in nature and be able to think without walls.”
+Instead of performance pressure, children should have the freedom to develop their creativity in nature and be allowed to think without walls."

 The forest kindergarten's concept addresses this: the children invent toys with their own imagination and natural materials.
-Daily life takes place in a free environment in the forest, guided by caregivers who pass on their love of nature to the children.
+Daily life takes place in a free outdoor environment in the forest, guided by caregivers who pass on their connection to nature to the children.

-“That is why we consider the donation a matter of the heart and are confident that other companies will support the forest kindergarten,” said Johannes Glaser.
+"That is why we consider the donation a matter of the heart and are confident that more companies will support the forest kindergarten," said Johannes Glaser.

 Read more quotes

-2025 02 18 TU Berlin Donation Donation Adrian Siebing SNET Service centric Networking 3D Printer rotated
+2025-02-18 TU Berlin Donation Donation Adrian Siebing SNET Service-centric Networking 3D-Printer

 Learning begins where imagination becomes tangible.

-The engineering firm Glaser supports TU Berlin with a 3D printer to provide practical insights into modern manufacturing processes. ➔ Learn more now!
+The engineering firm Glaser supports TU Berlin with a 3D printer for hands-on insights into modern manufacturing processes. ➔ Learn more now!

 View